Patients Carry the Burden of Getting Well from Mold Mycotoxin Poisoning. Why is that?

 While there is no controversy regarding the poisonous nature of mycotoxins, the state of environmental illness diagnosis remains in its infancy.
 This is due to the numerous uncontrollable variables involved with mycotoxin exposure that makes traditional medicine and research ineffective.
 Existing research methodologies have issues documenting the cases in a manner where conclusive medical conclusions can explain the direct relationship between positive testing for mold in a home and the direct cause of an acute illness.
 Keep reading about Toxic Mold:

 An article published in Clinical Microbiology Reviews in 2003 discusses severe illness resulting from acute exposure to moisture and mold damaged homes, particularly Stachybotrys chartarum, (the specific Toxic Green/Black Mold often referred to in literature).
 The article explored mold related illness outbreaks where mycotoxin exposure was clearly caused by a water damaged home; however, the circumstances and complexity of the mycology of mold coupled with research protocol makes the clear connection a confusing situation.
 This renders the ability to tie mold exposures together in a systematic way inconclusive for medical research.
-Since the writing of this article back in 2003, there have been a number of natural disasters in the form of hurricanes and flooding that have crippled entire cities.
+Since the writing of this article about toxic mold back in 2003, there have been a number of natural disasters in the form of hurricanes and flooding that have crippled entire cities.
 It is the environmental communities’ hope that the significant increase in water damaged home exposures will provide enough real time information to study the exposure disease link and provide peer-reviewed, widely accepted papers on the subject.

 Even with recent technology developments, precision of diagnostics, and significantly more cases, traditional medicine will likely remain ineffective for the simple reason that physicians are not trained in diagnosing and treating environmental medicine.
 Generally speaking, physicians simply do not even ask questions about the home environment.
 In fact, physicians are burdened by tighter schedules and higher volume of patients seen per day, reducing their ability to probe for the illness root cause.